 Recently we have also taken on the impressive Erhardt Markisen range, who are a designer brand from Germany which specialise in high specification awnings and glass roof systems.

 The Verano awnings are manufactured in Holland and also offer high quality but perhaps without the same levels of design detail as the Markilux.
 We offer more standard sizes and basic specifications with Verano but all of these awnings have great guarantees and will be the best you can buy in the UK by far.

-The one common factor is the design, testing and research for all the 3 awning ranges we offer has been carried out for years in a Northern European climate, very much the same as the UK so all the construction and design has been based on higher wind speeds and far more aggressive weather than an awning made for the southern European sunshine only.
+The one common factor is the design, testing and research for all the four awning ranges we offer has been carried out for years in a Northern European climate, very much the same as the UK, so all the construction and design has been based on higher wind speeds and far more aggressive weather than an awning made for the southern European sunshine only.
 Our awnings are far more fit for purpose for the British climate.